-Boxes 56 to 68: Contribution Tier Rates continued
+Boxes 56 to 63: Contribution Tier Rates continued

-If you have ticked Box P, please use the information here, above and provided in Annex D, to complete boxes 56 to 68.
+If you have ticked Box P, please use the information here, above and provided NHS Pensions' new guidance and calculator to complete boxes 56 to 63.
 This possibly entails apportioning income between schemes, together with the 'annualisation' of 2015 income.
-These boxes are being completed as the tier rate for each scheme is assessed differently.
-Boxes 56 to 67, where applicable, will all have income relating to the period when 1995/2008 membership ceased.
-Similarly, boxes 56 to 67 a will only contain income from the date of joining the 2015 scheme.
+These boxes are being completed as the tier rate for each Section/Scheme is assessed differently.
+Boxes 56 to 62, where applicable, will all have income relating to the period when 1995/2008 membership ceased.
+Similarly, boxes 56a to 62a will only contain income from the date of joining the 2015 scheme.

 It will be necessary to apportion main practice income from box 36 between boxes 56 and 56a, on a daily basis, dependent upon the date the 2015 Scheme was entered.
 Do not include the days of any gap between moving from 1995/2008 to 2015; use the actual days of service.
 This will also need to occur for type1 income from other type 1 certificates.
 The same date of transition will apply for each, so the same days are to be used.
-Similarly, locum income (annualised where necessary in the 2015 Scheme) will need to be placed into the correct scheme in boxes 62 to 65.